 Did you download the Pinterest app when you were redecorating your living room and forgot that it existed for the last three years?
-Many people can relate to that because Pinterest was born as an ‘inspirational’ place for infinite scrolls of fruit cake recipes, jaw-dropping pictures, colorful knitting projects, and DIY tasks do delegate to your partner.
-It truly became a digital marketing platform through its pins feature, which made Pinterest marketing an efficient strategy for growth.
+Many people can relate to that because Pinterest was born as an ‘inspirational’ place for infinite scrolls of fruit cake recipes, jaw-dropping pictures, colorful knitting projects, and DIY tasks to delegate to your partner.

-So who’s on Pinterest?
-Women in the 25-34 age group are the largest audience.
-This is good news since women influence 70-80% of consumer spending.
-Another big population on social media are moms; 8 out of 10 moms are Pinners.
-The men’s population is around 20% of the audience, but growing.
 Moreover, U.S. Millennials love Pinterest.
 Nearly 80% of U.S. Millennial women are on Pinterest and 40% of Millennial men, proving their loyalty to the platform.
 While there might not be as many young people as Snapchat or TikTok, most of the audience shows a ready-to-buy attitude.
 They are on Pinterest when they’re planning and making decisions.

-According to Pinterest stats, 87% of Pinners have made purchases because of Pinterest.
+According to Pinterest stats, 87% of Pinners have made purchase decisions because of Pinterest.
 93% of Pinterest users actively use the platform for their future purchases.
 They are on Pinterest when they’re planning and making decisions.
 And that is not all.
 You do not have to have a big brand name to achieve success.
-97% of all Pinterest searches are unbranded, so even if you are starting from scratch, Pinterest is the platform to start advertising on.
+97% of all Pinterest searches are unbranded, so even if you are starting from scratch, Pinterest is the popular platform to start advertising on.

-So let’s take a deeper dive into the different ways Pinterest can help your business grow in 2022.
+So let’s take a deeper dive into the different ways Pinterest can help your business grow in 2024.

 Pinterest Evolution: Discovery to Shopping